Entropy II

 4. Entropy vs. Variance

 Here’s one visualization of some entropies.
-Now—unlike all the earlier examples—we will associated the indices
+Now—unlike all the earlier examples—we will associate the indices

-- the uniform distribution always has the highest entropy.
+- the uniform distribution has the highest possible entropy for a given number of bins.

 - all of the indicator/delta-function distributions have entropy zero (and variance zero).

-- in general, entropy is lower for very peaked distributions, and high for spread-out ones.
+- in general, entropy will be low for very peaked distributions, and high for spread-out ones.
 In this respect it is similar to the variance.

 - but the entropy is unchanged when the cells are shuffled, while the variance will tend to vary a lot.

-(Note that you can put in unnormalized distributions, but they will be normalized before calculating stats.)
+(Note that you can put in unnormalized distributions, but they will be normalized before calculating the stats.)

 Both the entropy and variance characterize the “uncertainty” or “spread-out-ness” of a distribution.
 Both are zero for an indicator and large for a uniform distribution—but the entropy attains its highest possible value on a uniform, while it’s easy to make the variance even larger by creating something bimodal.
 (If you click the “Beta” button enough times you’ll get something bimodal, or you can draw your own.)